 Everyone has probably heard a brass band or an orchestra with its brass section playing.

 of copper and zinc, it is a subsitutional alloy.
 Brass has many common uses which take advantage of its properties of

 durability, attractive gold like appearance, good thermal and electrical conductivity and excellent corrosion resistance.

-Everyday objects such as locks, hinges, electrical plugs, gears, outdoor taps and fittings, especially on boats due to
+Everyday objects which are made of brass include: locks, hinges, electrical plugs, gears, outdoor taps and fittings e.g. brass is widely used on boats due to

-its cosrrosion resistance properties.
-Brass is also widely used in costume jewellery due to it attractive nature and
+its corrosion resistance properties.
+Brass is also commonly used in costume jewellery due to it attractive nature and

 gold like appearance.
 Brass is also easy to cast into moulds making it ideal for making statues and models.
 Brass is also suitable